 Our Lady of Guadalupe came with great maternal solicitude saying: “Am I not here who am your Mother?
 Are you not under My shadow and protection?
 Am I not your fountain of life?
 Are you not in the folds of My mantle?
 In the crossing of My arms?
 Is there anything else you need?”
 She taught that if we turn to Her, She has the power to protect us from all dangers.
 We hear this re-echoed yet in a more intense manner at Fatima, as She lets us know that at this moment in history ‘only She can help us.’
 Yet Her Rosary has now been given more power and efficacy by God than ever before.
 There is no problem, personal, social or global, be it however great, that prayerful recitation of the Rosary and Our Lady’s intercession will not solve.
 Even now, despite the malevolent torrents which seemingly overwhelm us, She has the unlimited power to protect and save our souls from any and every danger!

-This typology then extends into the great Miracle of the Tilma and the great Miracle of the Sun.
+This typology then extends to the great Miracle of the Tilma and the great Miracle of the Sun.
+(We hope to provide a reflection on this in the future.)

 A type is any real person, place, thing, or event which prefigures a future reality and it foreshadows a deepening or more perfect fulfillment in the future reality.